 Through Deep Learning using Google's platform TensorFlow you will be able to create models that will predict from what time of day, is the best to send your Email Marketing, to even what the content should you use (based in the most engaging topics in the web at the moment).

-🔥 Takeaway: Test email platforms that have begun rolling out AI features and let the machines do the learning and sending for a set period of time.
+🔥 Takeaway: Test email marketing software that has begun rolling out AI features and let the machines do the learning and sending for a set period of time.
 Track the results, and use this information to make better, data-based decisions about sending emails to your audience.

 2. AI predictive emails